JuliaData/DataFrames.jl/docs/src/index.md

     * error behavior: code that threw an exception can change exception type thrown or stop throwing an exception;
     * changes in display (how objects are printed);
-    * changes to the satate of global objets from Base Julia whose state normally is considered volatile (e.g. state of global random number generator).
+    * changes to the state of global objects from Base Julia whose state normally is considered volatile (e.g. state of global random number generator).

-    All types and functions that are part of public API are guaranteed to go through a deprecation period before a breaking change is made to them changed or they would be removed.
+    All types and functions that are part of public API are guaranteed to go through a deprecation period before a breaking change is made to them or they would be removed.

     As a standard practice the change is implemented when a major release of DataFrames.jl is made (e.g. functionalities deprecated in 1.x release would be changed in 2.0 release).

     In rare cases a breaking change might be introduced in a minor release.
-    In such case the changed behavior still goes through one minor release during which it is deprecated.
-The situations where such breaking change might be allowed are (still such breaking changes will be avoided if possible):
+    In such a case the changed behavior still goes through one minor release during which it is deprecated.
+The situations where such a breaking change might be allowed are (still such breaking changes will be avoided if possible):